-The Henriot family has been practicing viticulture since 1640 Champagne, The Champagne House, based in Reims, was founded in 1808 by Appoline Henriot after the death of her husband, making her one of the oldest.
+The Henriot family has been growing wine in the region since 1640 Champagne, The Champagne house based in Reims was founded by Appoline Henriot in 1808 after the death of her husband, making it one of the oldest.
 Two ladies from the house married into the family of the champagne house Heidsieck

 on.
-Ernest Henriot founded in 1851, together with his brother Charles Heidsieck the same champagne house, but returned in 1875 back into the family business.
-In 1976, Henriot was merged with Charles Heidsieck, with Joseph Henriot controlling both companies.
-Then in 1985 took over the group LVMH
+Ernest Henriot founded the champagne house of the same name with his brother-in-law Charles Heidsieck in 1851, but returned to the family company in 1875.
+In 1976 Henriot was merged with the Charles Heidsieck company, with Joseph Henriot controlling both companies.
+Then the group took over in 1985 LVMH

-, Finally, in 1994, he bought back Henriot (but without the vineyards).
+, Finally, in 1994, he bought back the Henriot company (but without the vineyards).

-A year later, the Burgundian trading house was Bouchard Père et Fils
+A year later, the Burgundian trading house Bouchard Père et Fils

 acquired.
-The vineyards in Champagne cover about 100 hectares of vineyards in, for example, the Crus Avize
+The vineyards in Champagne cover around 100 hectares of vineyards, for example in the crus Avize

 , Chouilly, Le Mesnil, Oger

 and Vertus.
-They are planted with a high proportion of Chardonnay (40%) and Pinot Noir.
+To a large extent they are planted with Chardonnay (40%) and Pinot Noir.
 For the champagne

-Only these two varieties are used (no Pinot Meunier).
-Among the top products of the house are "Brut Souverain" (Chardonnay and Pinot Noir) and "Blanc de Blancs Brut" (Chardonnay).
+only these two varieties are used (no Pinot Meunier).
+The company's top products include "Brut Souverain" (Chardonnay and Pinot Noir) and "Blanc de Blancs Brut" (Chardonnay).
 The Cuvée de Prestige

-the house is called "Cuvée des Enchanteleurs".
-This vintage champagne produced only in prime years is assembled from Pinot Noir and Chardonnay.
-In total, around 1.5 million bottles of champagne are produced each year.
+of the house is called "Cuvée des Enchanteleurs".
+This vintage champagne, which is only produced in its prime, is assembled from Pinot Noir and Chardonnay.
+In total, around 1.5 million bottles of champagne are produced every year.